-In the imaging world I often see people making comments about someone else's image having the colors too saturated, or too weak, or too strong, vivid, etc.
+In the photography world we often see people making comments about someone else’s image having the colors too saturated, or too weak, or too strong, vivid, etc.

 Truth is, in general terms, there’s not much secret in getting the right amount of saturation we want.
 Here, right means what is right for us.

 Depending on what tool you use, doing a saturation adjustment is accomplished by either moving a slider left and right, or drawing a curve…Seriously, how could anyone get that wrong?

 Because of that, to me, any feedback about color saturation is just you expressing how much you like/dislike a particular level of color saturation, NOT how good or bad the level of color saturation actually is.
 It’s not contributing anything to the author’s goal, but a statement about what your own goal would have been.

 Now… I said before that making color saturation adjustments is easy, but this too requires some know-how.
 Acquiring the right saturation level we’re looking for sometimes it’s not just about sliding away the saturation slider, and sometimes reaching that level of saturation may need some techniques so that noise is not also magnified for example, but assuming the person behind the image adjusted the saturation right where she or he wanted, my feedback about how I feel about the saturation level is an opinion based on taste – so saying “I like less saturated colors” is okay, but if you go “the color is too saturated” you might be a bit out of line.
 Please note that I don’t mind to hear what other people think, but other photogs may not be as gracious.